-How Much Protein Should You Eat Per Meal?
+How Much Protein Per Meal for Muscle Growth?

 When to use this calculator

-- A 185 lb (84 kg) recreational lifter designing a 4-meal bulking plan wants to confirm each meal hits the MPS-stimulating threshold of ~34–46 g protein.
+- A 185 lb (84 kg) recreational lifter designing a 4-meal bulking plan confirms each meal hits the MPS-stimulating threshold of ~34–46 g protein.

-- A 130 lb (59 kg) woman on a fat-loss diet eating 140 g protein/day across 5 meals needs to verify she's not under-dosing individual meals below the ~24 g leucine-trigger floor.
+- A 130 lb (59 kg) woman on a fat-loss diet eating 140 g protein/day across 5 meals verifies she is not under-dosing individual meals below the ~24 g leucine-trigger floor.

 - An endurance athlete eating 6 small meals per day at 160 g total protein checks whether splitting intake that finely dilutes per-meal doses below the effective ~0.40 g/kg threshold.

-- A 65-year-old (70 kg) adult with age-related anabolic resistance needs larger per-meal doses (~40+ g) due to blunted leucine sensitivity, and uses the calculator to restructure from 6 small snacks to 3–4 robust protein meals.
+- A 65-year-old (70 kg) adult with age-related anabolic resistance restructures from 6 small snacks to 3–4 robust protein meals, needing ~42 g minimum per meal.

-- A meal-prep coach building client macros for a 90 kg powerlifter verifies that each of 4 daily meals supplies the minimum 36 g needed to clear the MPS activation threshold consistently.
+- A meal-prep coach building client macros for a 90 kg powerlifter verifies each of 4 daily meals supplies the minimum 36 g to clear the MPS activation threshold consistently.

 How it works